 And who could forget the infamous howler monkey?
-This vocal monkey can make one of the loudest sounds of any land animal on earth.
+This vocal monkey can make one of the loudest sounds of any land animal on Earth.
 Here’s an extremely incredible monkey fact: howler monkey calls can sometimes be heard from 3 miles away!

 6. Monkeys Are Cute and Quirky

 Each monkey has its own unique personality that often reveals rather cute and quirky behaviors.
-In the 1950’s, for example, a group of researchers wanted to observe macaque monkeys on an island in Japan, so they left sweet potatoes out for them.
-Initially the monkeys ate the sweet potatoes without any issue.
+In the 1950s, for example, a group of researchers wanted to observe macaque monkeys on an island in Japan, so they left sweet potatoes out for them.
+Initially, the monkeys ate the sweet potatoes without any issues.
 However, one female macaque known as “Imo”, was not impressed with how dirty the sweet potatoes were and decided to wash and scrub hers clean before she ate it.
 Many of the island’s monkeys followed her lead and even today most macaques on the island still wash their potatoes before eating them.

 Another group of Japanese macaques ride on the backs of silka deer!
 It seems to be a symbiotic relationship, since the monkeys get a free ride, while the deer often eat the seeds and foods that the monkeys drop along the way.
 The two species have developed a special understanding, and possibly even a unique interspecies friendship, as the monkeys have been observed grooming the deer as well.